Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Clarifications: Principles Underlying SFT Algorithms

 \begin{remark} We emphasize that the algorithm can work with any function $f$ and with any threshold $\tau$.
 Specifically, if $f$ does not have any $\tau$-heavy coefficients, then the algorithm will output an empty list.
-However, the running time is polynomial in $1/\tau$ so the algorithm will not be efficient if the threshold is chosen to be too low.
-Indeed, if $\tau$ is small then the algorithm will insist on using many samples to get sufficiently close approximations to the norms.
+However, the running time is polynomial in $\|f\|_\infty^2/\tau$ so the algorithm will not be efficient if the threshold is chosen to be too low.

-To illustrate these points, consider a function that has a coefficient $\widehat{f}(v)$ that is relatively large compared to each of other coefficients but is not significant (for example 10 times larger than each of the rest), i.e. it is not large relative to the norm.
-Suppose one tries to find this coefficient by setting a very low threshold.
-The running time of the algorithm on this function would not be polynomial as, at the first stages, the sums of all Fourier coefficients over the sets are roughly the same size.
-Therefore, the algorithm would have to keep all the sets until they are sufficiently small.
-This case corresponds to a $\tau$-heavy $\widehat{f}(v)$ for $\tau^{-1}$ that is not polynomial in $\log|G|, \| f \|_\infty$.
-To get that $\tau^{-1}$ is polynomial in $\log|G|,\| f \|_\infty$, the size of $\widehat{f}(v)$ should be comparable with the norm of the function and not just larger than all the rest. \end{remark}